 This paper develops a model of settlement system to study the endogenous structure of settlement networks, and the welfare consequences of clearing agent failure.
 The equilibrium degree of tiering is endogenously determined by the cost structure and the information structure.
 The degree of tiering is decreasing in the fixed cost of operating the second-tier network and the availability of public credit history.
 Furthermore, the welfare effects of clearing agent failure can be decomposed into operational inefficiency and the loss of private information.

-JEL classification: E42, E58, G21 Bank classification: Payment, clearing, and settlement systems
+J.E.L.
+Classification Numbers: E42, E58, G21 Keywords: payment system, clearing and settlement, tiering, policy